Republican Kennedy reelected to US Senate in Louisiana

-Throughout his bid for reelection the state’s former treasurer has gained key endorsements, notably from former President Donald Trump who carried 58% of Louisiana’s vote during the 2020 presidential election.
+Throughout Kennedy's bid for reelection he gained key endorsements, notably from former President Donald Trump who carried 58% of Louisiana’s vote during the 2020 presidential election.

-Kennedy, who has proven to be popular in Louisiana and on Capitol Hill, raised an astounding $36 million in his reelection bid — 10 times as much as his Democratic challengers combined.
+Kennedy, who is viewed as a possible candidate for Louisiana governor next year, has proven to be popular in Louisiana and on Capitol Hill.
+He raised an astounding $36 million in his reelection bid — 10 times as much as his Democratic challengers combined.

+The former state Treasurer serves on the Appropriations, Banking, Budget, Judiciary, and Small Business Committees in the U.S. Senate.
+Leading up to Tuesday's election, Kennedy touted his voting record — which included bills to cut taxes, “secure the border” and “stand up to China" — since being elected to federal office in 2016.

+“I believe — that the future of Louisiana, and the future of America, can be better than our present and our past,” the incumbent said Tuesday.

 Despite being the likely favorite, 12 other candidates launched bids to unseat Kennedy.
 Among the Democratic challengers were activist Gary Chambers Jr. — who drew national attention earlier this year for an online video ad that shows him smoking marijuana while decrying racial disparities in drug arrests — and Luke Mixon a commercial airline pilot endorsed by Louisiana Gov. John Bel Edwards.